 Tell Me About Washing!

-It’s important to remember to never use additives in your nappy wash!
+It’s important to remember to never use additives in your diaper wash!
 Fabric conditioner will severely impact the absorbency of your diapers.
 I sometimes add some Napisan if I feel they need freshening up, but it’s a rare occurrence.
 It is also, for some reason, best to use powder rather than liquid detergent (but I have used both, without any adverse effect).

 A Word About Wipes

 Believe it or not, it is actually far easier to use cloth wipes if you are going to use cloth diapers.
 If you use disposable ones, you will have to think about where you are going to put them!
-The nappy will get thrown into the bucket or wet bag, whilst your pile of poopy wipes will have to be transported to a bin.
+The diaper will get thrown into the bucket or wet bag, whilst your pile of poopy wipes will have to be transported to a bin.
 Cloth wipes are inexpensive, or you can even make your own out of an old towel – just make sure you hem or overlock the edges or they will fray in the wash.
 I find simple cotton terry wipes to be very effective and it takes hardly any extra effort to use them.
 I just fill a small tub with water (I like the Lock & Lock tubs), a few drops of lavender essential oil and a small glug of olive oil, and squash the wipes in.
 Hey presto, wet wipes ready for the next change!

 Alternative Mama’s Top Cloth Tips

-- When you buy a pocket nappy, the chances are it will come with one or two microfibre inserts – this generally won’t be enough to stop the nappy from leaking after an hour or so, unless you have a very light wetter.
+- When you buy a pocket diaper, the chances are it will come with one or two microfibre inserts – this generally won’t be enough to stop the diaper from leaking after an hour or so, unless you have a very light wetter.
 Microfibre holds the liquid between the fibres, so when it becomes full it will squelch out.
 I find that a combination of bamboo and hemp inserts work very well to hold the wetness.
 Hemp is the most absorbent, but it doesn’t absorb quickly.
 So, put the bamboo insert on top and the hemp insert or booster beneath.
 I find that microfibre on top of hemp works pretty well too.

 - If your diapers become stained or dull, simply lay them out in the sun for a few hours!
 This will brighten them up a treat.

-- Always check the washing instructions for your particular nappy!
+- Always check the washing instructions for your particular diaper!
 In addition to this, check the label on your wet bag too.
 Ridiculously, some brands of wet bag can only be washed at 40 degrees C, whereas most diapers can be washed at 60.

 - Cloth diapers need to be changed more often than their freakishly absorbent disposable counterparts.
 On average you’ll be changing every 3 hours in order to keep baby comfortable and their clothes dry!